 Participation in UUA.org's lists and bulletin boards is a privilege and not a right.
 The UUA reserves the right to suspend participants from lists and bulletin boards who violate standards and rules put forward by the Board.
 Procedures for due process in conflict mediation have been established and decisions on suspension are delegated to the UUA Web Team.

 We do not sponsor lists for individual congregations, with the exception of the Church of the Larger Fellowship, nor for groups that have no connection with the UUA or with Unitarian Universalism.

 To enhance district communication, districts may apply for up to ten UUA-hosted email lists which relate to the work of the district.
 District Boards are responsible for those lists and their management.

 Associate and affiliate organizations may apply for up to five UUA-hosted email lists which relate to the work of the organization.
 Organization Boards are responsible for those lists and their management.
-If an organization's UUA-affiliation is not renewed, their lists are subject to review and possible termination by the Office of Electronic Communication.
+If an organization's UUA-affiliation is not renewed, their lists are subject to review and possible termination by the Web Team.

-If in the judgment of the Office of Electronic Communication the purpose of a list changes from the purpose stated in its application, the OEC may terminate the list.
+If in the judgment of the Web team the purpose of a list changes from the purpose stated in its application, we may terminate the list.

-If the endorsement by the sponsoring organization for a list changes from the endorsement stated in its application, the Director of Electronic Communication may terminate the list.
+If the endorsement by the sponsoring organization for a list changes from the endorsement stated in its application, the Web Team Manager may terminate the list.